pavlosant/hgvs_cosmic_databases/README.md

 ## Output files
 ### Output file 1 (1.samples_with_warnings.tsv)
-The first tsv file (part2_annotation/output_files/1.samples_with_warnings.tsv) contains the SampleIds, the warning type and warning text for each warning of the sample.
+The first tsv file (part2_annotation/output_files/1.samples_with_warnings.tsv) contains the SampleId of each sample followed by the warning type and warning text for each warning of the sample.

 A snippet of the output file follows below: